lijiuda/BMS_TEST/README.md

-the rep is used for test git's usage.
+the rep is used for test git's usage. add 1